yenyang/Water_Features/Water_Features/LongDescription.md

 ## Saving
 Before saving, the mod always resets all water sources including the custom ones in a manner that can be loaded safely without the mod, so that the mod can be removed at any time.
+Automated water sources with the mod removed will revert to some fixed vanilla configuration.

 ## Additional Features in the Settings
 Adjust the global evaporation rate which can be helpful with Detention and Retention basins.